The n-queens puzzle is the problem of placing n queens on an n x n chessboard such that no two queens attack each other.

 Constraints:

-This is the classic solution used in most interviews.
-Build the board one row at a time and try placing a queen in every column of the current row.
-Before placing, check whether the column or either diagonal already contains a queen.
-Efficient implementations track conflicts using three structures: a columns set, a diag1 set for row - col, and a diag2 set for row + col. If a position is safe, place the queen, recurse to the next row, and backtrack afterward.
-The search space is roughly factorial because each row branches across remaining valid columns, but pruning invalid placements early keeps it manageable.
+This approach builds the board one row at a time using backtracking.
+For each row, try placing a queen in every column and check whether that column or either diagonal already contains a queen.
+Validity checks typically use three structures: a column set, a major diagonal set (row - col), and a minor diagonal set (row + col).
+If a position is safe, place the queen, recurse to the next row, and backtrack if the placement leads to no valid continuation.

 This approach involves using backtracking to place queens row by row, exploring valid positions recursively.
 Each queen placement is validated based on column and diagonal restrictions.
 If a valid placement is found, the algorithm progresses to the next row, otherwise it backtracks and attempts alternative placements.